 How Do You Know if a Guy Has High Testosterone?

-You might know that a guy has high testosterone if they have rapidly bulked up, developed oily skin or acne, with possible mood swings.
+You might know that a guy has high testosterone if they have rapidly bulked up, developed oily skin, or had acne with possible mood swings.
 These are, of course, just common symptoms, not a bulletproof way to assess anyone's hormonal status.
 But it’s not true that bald men always have a higher T-count and that this causes hair loss.

 References: